-Rosacea also take a psychological toll.
-In a survey conducted by the National Rosacea Society, more than 90 percent of rosacea patients reported that their condition had lowered their self-confidence and self-esteem, while 41 percent indicated that it had caused them to avoid public contact or even cancel social plans.
-Among rosacea patients with severe symptoms, 88 percent noted that the problem damaged their professional interactions, and over half said they had even skipped work because of their skin issues.
+In a survey conducted by the National Rosacea Society, more than 90 percent of rosacea patients reported that their condition lowered their self-confidence and self-esteem, while 41 percent indicated that it caused them to avoid public contact or even cancel social plans.
+Among rosacea patients with severe symptoms, 88 percent noted that the problem damaged their professional interactions, and over half said they even skipped work because of their skin issues.

 - Subtype 1 (erythematotelangiectatic rosacea): characterized by facial redness, flushing, visible blood vessels (the most common subtype)

-- Subtype 2 (papulopustular rosacea): characterized by acne-like breakouts and sensitivity (most common among middle-aged women); alongside persistent redness, bumps (papules) and/or pimples (pustules) are frequent
+- Subtype 2 (papulopustular rosacea): characterized by acne-like breakouts and sensitivity (most common among middle-aged women), alongside persistent redness, bumps (papules) and/or pimples (pustules) that can be frequent

 - Subtype 3 (phymatous rosacea): characterized by swelling, fluid retention (edema), thickening skin (especially around the nose, or rhinophyma), redness and various symptoms from other subtypes